 Death Awareness Experiences (NDAs)

-their clients with their departed loved ones that the veil between the
+on behalf of their clients with their departed loved ones that the veil between the

 so-called living and the so-called dead is very thin.
 Verifiable